hanami/guides/content/v2.2/database/relations.md

 ### Selection

 In relational algebra, the definition of what columns you are collecting as part of the query is called the **projection**.
-ROM uses the `select` method to perform this operation, after the SQL operation of the same name.
+ROM uses the `select` method to perform this operation, named after the SQL operation of the same name.

 ```ruby
 books.select(:id, :title).first